 Such is the case of Law and Volunteer Work, a 2nd term optional course where interactive classes provide the students with a deep understanding of social sector and volunteer work law, both of which are pivotal for undertaking volunteer projects.
 Later, during field work, the students develop intervention skills and accompany specific social solidarity projects.

 The Environmental Law Course, a 2nd term optional course, aims not only at equipping students with relevant technical knowledge, but also at raising their civic and participatory awareness.
 More specifically, drawing on the assumption that each one of us can contribute to the promotion of better environmental behaviour, each academic year Environmental Law students are asked to participate in a common project.
 Some past initiatives included the purchase of a compost centre for the Católica University campus, the planting of a herb garden on campus, and the purchase of filtered water fountains and bicycle parking facilities installed on campus.

 Social Service is also taken into account by the School.
-The Student Support Office (GAPA) helps students in a fragile or deprived situation get socio-economic aid (DGES Scholarships and UCP Social Support), gain access to information about accommodation and to personal development programmes (professional development and volunteer work), as well as obtain individual psycho-educational support.
+The Social Responsability Office helps students in a fragile or deprived situation get socio-economic aid (DGES Scholarships and UCP Social Support), gain access to information about accommodation and to personal development programmes (professional development and volunteer work), as well as obtain individual psycho-educational support.

 Occasionally, through the Career Office, students have the opportunity to practice in social welfare associations, which allows them close contact with cases in which social responsibility is critical.
 Here is a list of some organisations which participate in volunteer projects with the Career Office:

 - Acredita Portugal